-\Use of the "MUL" code is intended to introduce work efficiencies by allowing a single purchase order to be issued to a single supplier for a combination of purchases as shown in the examples in the table above.
+Use of the "MUL" code is intended to introduce work efficiencies by allowing a single purchase order to be issued to a single supplier for a combination of purchases as shown in the examples in the table above.
 The "MUL" code is available for use by all state entities.

+"MUL" code is available for use by all state entities.
 Use of the "MUL" code does not alter the state entity's responsibility to comply with other applicable policies within this manual, including, but not limited to: